Watch: Scuba diving

 Watch construction may be water-resistant.
 These watches are sometimes called diving watches when they are suitable for scuba diving or saturation diving.
 The International Organization for Standardization (ISO) issued a standard for water-resistant watches which also prohibits the term "waterproof" to be used with watches, which many countries have adopted.
-In the United States, advertising a watch as waterproof has been illegal since 1968, per Federal Trade Commission regulations regarding the "misrepresentation of protective features."
+In the United States, advertising a watch as waterproof has been illegal since 1968, per Federal Trade Commission regulations regarding the "misrepresentation of protective features".

 Water-resistance is achieved by the gaskets which forms a watertight seal, used in conjunction with a sealant applied on the case to help keep water out.
 The material of the case must also be tested in order to pass as water-resistant.

 None of the tests defined by ISO 2281 for the Water Resistant mark are suitable to qualify a watch for scuba diving.
 Such watches are designed for everyday life and must be water-resistant during exercises such as swimming.
 They can be worn in different temperature and pressure conditions but are under no circumstances designed for scuba diving.

 The standards for diving watches are regulated by the ISO 6425 international standard.
 The watches are tested in static or still water under 125% of the rated (water) pressure, thus a watch with a 200-metre rating will be water-resistant if it is stationary and under 250 metres of static water.
 The testing of the water-resistance is fundamentally different from non-dive watches, because every watch has to be fully tested.
-Besides water resistance standards to a minimum of 100-metre depth rating ISO 6425 also provides eight minimum requirements for mechanical diver's watches for scuba diving (quartz and digital watches have slightly differing readability requirements).
+Besides water resistance standards to a minimum of 100-metre depth rating, ISO 6425 also provides eight minimum requirements for mechanical diver's watches for scuba diving (quartz and digital watches have slightly differing readability requirements).
 For diver's watches for mixed-gas saturation diving two additional ISO 6425 requirements have to be met.

 Watches are classified by their degree of water resistance, which roughly translates to the following (1 metre = 3.281 feet):

 Some watches use bar instead of meters, which may then be multiplied by 10, and then subtract 10 to be approximately equal to the rating based on metres.
 Therefore, a 5 bar watch is equivalent to a 40-metre watch.
 Some watches are rated in atmospheres (atm), which are roughly equivalent to bar.

+Dosimeter

+Watches with built-in geiger counters exist for contractors working in the nuclear industry and military personnel specializing in nuclear ordnance.
+The first known example was the Raketa Atom of 1954.
+A geiger counter watch was famously used in the 1965 James Bond movie Thunderball where Sean Connery's character uses a modified Breitling Top Time to find stolen nuclear warheads.
+Polimaster, Huatec, MTM Special Ops manufacture dosimeter watches.